Batia Ofer: Philanthropy

 Ofer became first involved with the Friends of Make-A-Wish in Israel as a philanthropist after the death of her sister.
 A few years later, she became an honorary president of the organization.
 During her tenure, she raised around $4.5 million for the organization.
 In 2013, she moved to the United Kingdom and became involved with Make-A-Wish Foundation UK.
-Since then, she supports the Make-A-Wish Foundation and started the "Art of Wishes" initiative in 2017, which has raised over £13 million since 2017.
+Since then, she supports the Make-A-Wish Foundation and started the "Art of Wishes" initiative in 2017, which has raised over £15 million since 2017.

-With her husband, Ofer founded the Idan and Batia Ofer Family Foundation which focuses on health, technology, education, leadership, and cultural projects in the US, UK, and Israel.
+With her husband, Ofer founded the Idan & Batia Ofer Family Foundation which focuses on health, technology, education, leadership, and cultural projects in the US, UK, and Israel.

 In 2012, Ofer and gallery owner Alon Segev hosted an art auction in Arsof, with all proceeds going to Make-A-Wish Israel.

 In 2017, Ofer raised 13 million NIS for children with critical illnesses in London.

 In 2023, she and her husband donated for the "25 & Under" program at the Royal Academy of Arts, subsidizing the entry tickets for young visitors to the temporary exhibitions.
 In March 2023, the Royal Academy of Arts held an evening to honour Batia's contribution to the arts.

-Shared Society

-The Idan and Batia Ofer Family Foundation promotes a shared society in Israel through three main projects:
+In 2026, Ofer was honored with the 2026 International Patronage Award, presented by the King of Spain.

+Coexistence

+Ofer has expressed her support for a two-state solution for the Israeli - Palestinian conflict.
+Ofer has advocated for Coexistence, primarily through four initiatives funded by the foundation: